 Just look at how pretty that icing drizzle is!

-But icing on top is completely optional!
-If you want to make icing to drizzle on top of this Peach Muffin recipe, mix together the following:
+However, icing on top is completely optional here.
+If you want to make icing to drizzle on top of these muffins, mix together the following:

 - 1/2 cup of powdered sugar